jrmeier/jedmdev/source/resume.md

 ### Bachelor Of Science / May 2018

-Managment Information Systems - Data Analytics
+Management Information Systems - Data Analytics

 # Volunteer and Awards